 A related option is Variable hints.
-These values guide the solver throughout the solving process.
+These values guide the solver throughout the solution process.
 If you know that a variable is likely to have a certain value in the solution, you can set the variable hint to help Gurobi find a solution.

 Using Multiple MIP Starts

 It is possible to provide multiple feasible starting solutions to Gurobi.
 This can be done either through our APIs or from our command-line tool.
 Note that Gurobi does not currently support adding multiple MIP starts for multi-objective problems.

 model.NumStart = 2

 # iterate over all MIP starts